 An additional benefit of traveling alone means you have full control to make any spontaneous decisions you want!
-There is a freedom in not having to achieve consensus.
-No decisions about about where to eat, where to stay or which travel destination to head toward next.
+There is freedom in not having to achieve consensus.
+No decisions about where to eat, where to stay, or which travel destination to head toward next.

 You make your own decisions and attain a new level of independence.
 Any choice can be made at the drop of a hat and you are able to move at your own pace.
 Without a doubt, you will become more resourceful along with all the independence!

 Getting Out of Your Comfort Zone

 It’ll be fun to ask others questions about their travels, share travel advice, and learn about the lives of other travelers.
-This might feel uncomfortable at first if you tend to be more introverted, but starting these interactions is natural skill that when well-developed will serve you well, even after you return home.
+This might feel uncomfortable at first if you tend to be introverted, but starting these interactions eventually becomes second nature.
+It’s a skill that will benefit you even after you return home.

 Advice for Traveling Alone

-If you prefer something a little tamer to start, pick a country where you may able to get by with your native language and where the surroundings may feel more familiar.
+If you prefer something a little tamer to start, pick a country where you may be able to get by with your native language and where the surroundings may feel more familiar.

-Secondly, I recommend to avoid traveling to places that are group-oriented.
+Secondly, I recommend avoiding traveling to places that are group-oriented.
 The way to solve this is to book hostels where you know other lone travelers will be.
 Staying in a standard hotel is an easy way to feel isolated.

 Remember that even in a hostel you can get your own private room.
 It does not have to be a bunk bed/shared room situation.
 Hostels typically have common spaces where the norm is to meet each other and hang out.